h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ## Objective

 As Machine Learning continues to grow, more industries, from healthcare to banking, adopt machine learning models to generate predictions.
 These predictions are being used to justify the cost of healthcare and for loan approvals or denials.
 For regulated industries that are adopting machine learning, **interpretability** is a requirement.
-In Machine Learning **interpretability** can be defined as “the ability to explain or present in understandable terms to a human.”[1]
+In Machine Learning, **interpretability** can be defined as “the ability to explain or present in understandable terms to a human [being].”[1]

-The motivations for interpretability are:
+Few of the motivations for interpretability are:

-* Better human understanding of impactful technologies
+- Better human understanding of impactful technologies
-* Regulation compliance and GDPR “Right to explanation”
+- Regulation compliance and General Data Protection Regulations (GDPRs)
-* Check and balance against accidental or intentional discrimination
+- Check and balance against accidental or intentional discrimination
-* Hacking and adversarial attacks
+- Hacking and adversarial attacks
-* Alignment with US FTC and OMB guidance on transparency and explainability
+- Alignment with US FTC and OMB guidance on transparency and explainability
-* Prevent building excessive machine learning technical debt
+- Prevent the building of excessive Machine Learning Technical Debt
-* Deeper insight to understanding your data through better understanding of your AI models
+- More in-depth insight and understanding of your data

-For these reasons, in this tutorial, we will build a machine learning model using the famous Default of Credit Card Clients Dataset.
-This advanced-level data set has 30,000 rows and 24 columns.
+In this tutorial, we will build a machine learning model using the famous **Default of Credit Card Clients Dataset**.
 We will use the dataset to build a classification model that will predict the probability of default payment by credit card clients using the data provided.
-In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting AI models.
+In contrast to previous tutorials, we will focus on the most leading methods and concepts for explaining and interpreting ML models.
 Therefore, we will not focus so much on the experiment itself.
 Instead, we would shift our attention to how we can use the following metrics that a model generates (or we can generate) to truly understand our built model: results, graphs, scores, and reason code values.
 In particular, we will explore the following graphs in Driverless AI:

 - Global Shapley
 - Local Shapley